SofiaS2025/Influence-of-counting-noise-on-Ecoli-chemotaxis/README.md

 # Influence-of-counting-noise-on-Ecoli-chemotaxis

+Code used to reproduce and analyze a model of chemotactic behaviour of Escherichia coli.

 main.py containes the code and parameters to simulate trajectories, run chemoscript.py to simulate multiple trajectories and the output is a txt file for each trajectory.

 Figures in the thesis -